 You may want to read:

 The initial response is to mourn.
-You grieve for the victims of the hate.
+You grieve for the victims of the crime.
 You grieve for the families and friends of those who lost loved ones.
 You weep for a twisted individual who exchanged the truth of God for a lie.
-You also mourn because the noisemakers do not talk about God’s solution.
-The Lord is the only one who can reverse the curse of the evil one who scored another victory with another shooting.
+You struggle because the noisemakers do not talk about God’s solution.
+He is the only one who can reverse the curse of the evil one who scored another victory with another shooting.
 When a murder happens, every channel’s news is a steady stream from every possible storyline, which is the perfect opportunity for the cultural evangelists to move the discussion into their corner.
 Why not?

 Cain spoke to Abel his brother.
 And when they were in the field, Cain rose up against his brother Abel and killed him (Genesis 4:8).

 Handguns do not enhance our safety.
-They exacerbate our flaws, tempt us to escalate arguments, and bait us into embracing confrontation rather than avoiding it. —Jason Whitlock
+They exacerbate our flaws, tempt us to escalate arguments, and bait us into embracing confrontation rather than avoiding it. – Cultural Evangelist

 What causes quarrels and what causes fights among you?
 Is it not this, that your passions are at war within you?
 You desire and do not have, so you murder.
 You covet and cannot obtain, so you fight and quarrel (James 4:1-2).

 Saying guns tempt us is a common mistake.
 We all have done this.
 How often have you gotten angry and then justified your anger by blaming something outside of yourself for the offense?
 Anytime we look beyond ourselves to explain the cause of our anger, we are no longer walking in the truth (James 1:14-16).
-Though I appreciate anyone’s desire to curb violence and make our culture a safer place to live.
-Still, if we try to bring in social change while being dismissive of God’s Word, we are deceiving ourselves, and the excellent desire we may want for society will never happen.
+Though I appreciate anyone’s desire to curb violence and make our culture a safer place to live if we try to bring in social change while dismissing God’s Word, we are deceiving ourselves, and the excellent desire we may want for society will never happen.

 Our most vital need is for financial supporters.
 If you can help us, will you?
 We are doing more, and people are asking for more.
 To keep up, we must hire more while developing the resources to meet the demand.